-There have never been any work-related fatalities since the Group's establishment and in each of the past 3 years including the year ended 31 July 2021.
-In the year ended 31 July 2022, there is no days' loss due to work injury.
+There have never been any work-related fatalities since the Group's establishment and in each of the past 3 years including the year ended 31 July 2023.
+In the year ended 31 July 2023, there is no days' loss due to work injury.

-Due to COVID-19, the Group purchased anti-epidemic materials, such as masks and cleaning & disinfecting supplies for our staff members and students.
-All the teaching centres are equipped with infrared thermometers and regularly disinfected and the Group also implemented Work-From-Home (WFH) policy when necessary to lower the risk of infection.
+Due to COVID-19 pandemic and in order to reduce the risk of disease transmission in our teaching centres, the Group purchased and maintained enough anti-epidemic materials, such as masks and cleaning & disinfecting supplies in our teaching centres for our staff members and students.
+All the teaching centres are regularly disinfected and the Group has also implemented Work-From-Home (WFH) policy when necessary to lower the risk of infection.
 In addition, anti-epidemic guidelines and notification mechanism are all in place.

 The Group has upgraded the equipment and provided additional training and safety guidelines to the maintenance and repair staff accordingly.
-The Group has also issued reminders and scheduled monthly inspection visits to ensure fire exits are kept clear of obstacles in each of its teaching centres.
-The Directors confirmed that there was no material injury or accident at the Group's facilities and no violation of relevant laws and regulations during the Reporting Period.
+The Group has also issued reminders and scheduled monthly inspection visits to ensure that fire exits are kept clear of obstacles in each of its teaching centres.
+The Directors confirmed that there was no material injury or accident at the Group's facilities and there was no violation of relevant laws and regulations during the Reporting Period.